 - Freeze – I’m stuck!
 I’ve shut down and am barely engaging, maybe you won’t notice me.

-- Fawn – Just like a duck, calm on the surface and as soon as you leave I’m having a break down.
+- Fawn – This most often looks positive, a lot of active people pleasing, the person may not even realize they are fawning in the moment.
+Just like a duck, calm on the surface and as soon as you leave I’m having a break down.

 Implicit memories (aka trauma responses) are automatic, we can’t control them coming on.
 Many times we aren’t aware of what’s happening.
 One of the quickest ways for a therapist to spot an trauma response is either of these phrases: